austriachainone/rpgtestphase/README.md

-Trying to add tileset2.png to the overworld tilemap.
+Trying to add tileset2.png to the overworld tilemap and making it visible in the game.
+Currently only tileset.png functions.
+It was already implemented before i started with this sample.

 The steps i did: